Extending Meshulam's result on the boundedness of orbits of relaxed projections onto affine subspaces from finite to infinite-dimensional Hilbert spaces: Introduction

 More precisely, in \cref{t:meshulaminfvar}, we extend \cref{f:Meshulam} to the case where $X$ is potentially infinite-dimensional under the additional assumption of ``innate regularity'' of the collection $\mathcal{L}$.
 This assumption is automatically true when $X$ is finite-dimensional; moreover, it is known that \emph{some} additional assumption is required in general (see {\cref{e:noregular}}).
 Similar to Meshulam's proof, we argue by mathematical induction.
 In stark contrast, Meshulam's induction is on the \emph{dimension} of $X$ while our proof features an induction is on \emph{the number of closed affine subspaces} in $\mathcal{A}$.

 The rest of the paper is organized as follows.
 After discussing some auxiliary results in \cref{s:aux}, we present the key ingredients for the proof of our main result in \cref{s:relaxedproj}.
 The extension of \cref{f:Meshulam} to infinite-dimensional spaces is presented in \cref{s:fixedlambda} (see \cref{t:meshulaminfvar}).
-In the final \cref{s:ex}, we comment on a nice connection to randomized block Kaczmarz methods and limiting examples.
+In the final \cref{s:ex}, we comment on a nice connection to randomized block Kaczmarz methods, on an example in $L_2[0,1]$, and on limiting examples.
 Moreover, we present a linear convergence result for a fixed composition of relaxed projectors as well as an illustration comparing this to \cref{t:meshulaminf}.

 The notation we employ is standard and follows, e.g., \cite{Bauschke2017} and \cite{Rocky}.